SciML/DiffEqParamEstim.jl/docs/src/index.md

 # DiffEqParamEstim.jl: Parameter Estimation for Differential Equations

-DiffEqParamEstim.jl is a package for simplified parameter estimation with [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) While not as expansive as [SciMLSensitivity.jl](https://sensitivity.sciml.ai/dev/), it's a simple and helpful for new users who want to quickly run standard parameter estimation routines for model callibration on not too large of models (<100 parameters or ODEs).
+DiffEqParamEstim.jl is a package for simplified parameter estimation with [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) While not as expansive as [SciMLSensitivity.jl](https://sensitivity.sciml.ai/dev/), it's provides a simple interface for users who want to quickly run standard parameter estimation routines for model calibration on not too large of models (<100 parameters or ODEs).
+It is designed to integrate with [Optimization.jl](https://github.com/SciML/Optimization.jl) interface or directly use with an optimization package.

 !!! note

     For much larger models and more complex setups (multiple datasets, batching, etc.) see [SciMLSensitivity](https://sensitivity.sciml.ai/dev/).